rpm-software-management/rpm/docs/manual/spec.md

 Package is not buildable on architectures listed here.
-Used when software is portable across most architectures except some, for example due to endianess issues.
+Used when software is portable across most architectures except some, for example due to endianness issues.

 #### ExclusiveArch